aiidateam/aiida-core/docs/source/intro/run_docker.rst

             To exit and stop the container, type ``exit`` or press ``Ctrl+D``, the container will be stopped.

+            Please note ``run`` sub-command is used to create and start a container.
-            To start the container again, since the container is already created from image, instead of using ``run`` sub-command, you should use ``start``, by running:
+            In order to start a container which is already created, you should use ``start``, by running:

             .. parsed-literal::